 Many factors affect a family's ability to care for their children.
-Families who can meet their own basic needs for food, clothing, housing, and transportation- and who know how to access essential services such as childcare, health care, and mental health services to address family-specific needs -are better able to ensure the safety and well-being of their children.
+Families who can meet their own basic needs for food, clothing, housing, and transportation--and who know how to access essential services, such as child care, health care, and mental health services to address family-specific needs--are better able to ensure the safety and well-being of their children.

 Partnering with parents to identify and access resources in the community may help prevent the stress that sometimes precipitates child maltreatment.
 Providing concrete supports may also help prevent the unintended neglect that sometimes occurs when parents are unable to provide for their children.